post-cirrus/Vagrant-Basic-Templates/Vagrantfile-LogServer/README.md

 ```

 #### Strating Logstash as a Docker container
-For the NGINX server a Dockerfile located at 'environment/docker/config/nginx/' is used to build the image and necessary actions to setup the environment
+For the Logstash a Dockerfile located at 'environment/docker/config/logstash/' is used to build the image, at stratup logstash will load the 'logstash.conf' file.

 ##### NGINX Docker info:
 - Exposed port '31311'
+- Config file 'logstash.conf'

 Start the Logstash  :
 ```bash